nudoru/React-Starter-2-app/README.md

 JS Entry point is `front/app/index.js`
 SASS is `front/app/index.sass`

+## Docker

+I'm experimenting with a Docker based workflow.
+Current setup is based on this post https://medium.com/@andyccs/webpack-and-docker-for-development-and-deployment-ae0e73243db4#.dmfqhhbyk

 ## Build options

 `npm run dev` to start the webpack-dev-server with hot reloading at localhost:3000.
 Will also open the default browser to the site.